Category: Uncategorized

 Memorial Fund, Established 2011

-Bill Bloom is the founder of Eastern Fish Company, located in Teaneck, New Jersey.
+William Bloom was the founder of the Eastern Fish Company, located in Teaneck, New Jersey.
 Mr. Bloom became a member of the National Fisheries Institute in 1974.
-He served as chairman for NFI in 1998, a position held by his son, Eric, ten years later.
+He served as chairman in 1998, a position held by his son, Eric Bloom, ten years later.
 He was an avid supporter of SIRF.
-In 2011, the SIRF Board of Directors established a memorial fund for Bill in recognition to a true leader in the seafood industry.
+In 2011, the SIRF Board of Directors established a memorial fund for William in recognition of his leadership in the seafood industry.

 Meet Stephen H. Warhover